Our Guiding Principles

 - Admissions staff is behind a safety plexiglass.

-- We cannot temporarily hold your items: please keep liquids safely tucked away, and always keep bags and strollers with you during your visit at the Museum.
+- We cannot temporarily hold your items.
+Always keep bags and strollers with you during your visit.

 Staff who are returning to SMoCA must conduct symptom monitoring every day before reporting to work.
 You must be free of any symptoms potentially related to the COVID-19 virus.